Skip navigation

 Causes

-The most common cause of autonomic dysreflexia (AD) is spinal cord injury.
+The cause of AD is spinal cord injury, most often due to spine trauma.
 The nervous system of people with AD over-responds to the types of stimulation that do not bother healthy people.

 • Guillain-Barré syndrome (disorder in which the body's immune system mistakenly attacks part of the nervous system)